Highly sensitive temperature sensing via quadratic optomechanical coupling: Quadratic optomechanics

 with a critical driving strength

-for a negative quadratic optomechanical coupling, i.e., $g<0$.
+In the following, we will focus on the case of $g<0$.
 The steady-state value of the square of the mechanical position $Q_{s}^{2}$ is plotted as a function of the coupling strength $\Omega$ in Fig.~\ref{fig1}(a).
-The figure predicts a spontaneous symmetry breaking at the critical coupling strength $\Omega_c$, i.e., the CP.
+The figure predicts a spontaneous symmetry breaking at the critical strength $\Omega_c$, i.e., the CP.
 The inset shows the effective potential functions for $\Omega<\Omega_c$ (green), $\Omega=\Omega_c$ (red), and $\Omega>\Omega_c$ (blue).
 Similar phenomenon has been discussed in detail in Refs.~\cite{Seok2013PRA,Seok2014PRA,Ruiz2016PRA}.

 We are interested in the fluctuation spectra induced by the noises.
 All the operators can be rewritten as the sum of their steady-state values and quantum fluctuations: $A\rightarrow \alpha +a$, $Q\rightarrow Q_{s}+q$, and $ P\rightarrow P_{s}+p$, then quantum Langevin equations for the quantum flucturation operators $a$, $q$, and $p$ are given by